zaporylie/drupal-boilerplate/README.md

-# Drupal Boilerplate for D7 and D8 projects
+# [Deprecated] Drupal Boilerplate for D7 and D8 projects

+**Thanks for your interest but this project is now deprecated.
+Visit http://github.com/drupal-docker if you're looking for Drupal-Docker integration.
+Following organization is a direct successor of all repos which are related to Drupal&Docker and created by me.
+Thanks and good luck!**

+## Description

 New version of drupal-boilerplate project which is now Docker-oriented.
 Use it to start new Drupal project or you can add it to existing project.
 All you need to